 During a declared emergency, employees may need to work extra shifts, different times of the day on different days, etc. Therefore, the total rate of pay for an hourly employee will be used to determine all overtime pay (i.e., shift differential would not apply during an emergency if an employee does not normally receive it in their total rate but would receive it if it is a part of their total rate).

 The option of receiving overtime pay or compensatory time off at the time and one-half rate will apply, consistent with departmental policies.
 Only hours worked in excess of forty can be banked as compensatory time.
 Using the two pay codes below pays the premium for working during a declared emergency, but does not always result in actual overtime worked.

 For hourly employees, any hours worked on-site during a declared emergency should be reported on the time sheets as "Emergency Worked (entered as time in and out) and “Emergency Closure” (entered as a total amount of time similar to paid time off (PTO)).

 Any hours scheduled but not worked during a declared emergency should be reported on the time sheets as "Emergency Closure".
 Employees who are on travel status during a declared emergency shall receive their normal rate of pay only.

 Employees who are on approved leave of absence, seasonal or indefinite layoff, or any other inactive pay status are not eligible for compensation during a declared emergency.

-Prior to the time of a declared emergency, employees who had previously requested sick leave, vacation, or personal days during a time in which a declared emergency occurs will be charged with sick leave, vacation, or personal days for the period requested when authorized by their department head.
+Prior to the time of a declared emergency, employees who had previously approved sick leave, vacation, or personal days during a time in which a declared emergency occurs will be required to use/submit the previously scheduled and approved sick leave, vacation, or personal days for the period approved.

 Proposed revisions of this policy should be reviewed by: